ElaXan/PatchGenshinAPK/README.md

 Only for use -l or --lspatch feature
 True: Patch with 2 Modules LSPosed
 False: Patch with 1 Modules LSPosed

+1 / 2:
+Only for use -l or --lspatch feature
+If you choose False for True / False
+1: Patch with Yuuki Modules
+2: Patch with xfk233 Modules
 ```

 # Install